CleanCut/ultimate_rust_crash_course/HowToLearnRust.md

 **Books**

-- [Programming Rust](https://amzn.to/3ivkekS) - The O'Reilly book by Jim Blandy and Jason Orendorff.
+- [Programming Rust, 2nd Edition](https://amzn.to/3i0NySP) - The (second edition of the) O'Reilly book by Jim Blandy, Jason Orendorff, and Leanora Tindall.
 Fantastic book focused on using the Rust language.
 This is the book _I_ used to learn Rust.
 - [The Rust Programming Language](https://doc.rust-lang.org/book/), aka "The Book" - the official free online book about the language, though you can [purchase a physical copy](https://amzn.to/2Vq0giK) if you prefer.
+- [Rust for Rustaceans](https://amzn.to/3Iavf8b) - A short, but incredibly action-packed book diving into some advanced topics.
+I loved this book.
+Read it after you have a solid grasp of Rust and want to go deeper.
+- [The Rustnomicon](https://doc.rust-lang.org/nomicon/) - The ultimate (unfinished, evolving) book about the deepest mysteries of Rust.
+Strap in!

 **Informational**